spectrocloud/librarium/docs/docs-content/integrations/maintenance-policy.md

 - **Major versions**: Assessed based on the extent of changes.

-- **Minor versions**: Provided within eight weeks of a new Kubernetes release.
+- **Minor versions**: Provided within 8 weeks of a new Kubernetes release.

-- **Patch versions**: Provided within four weeks of a new Kubernetes release.
+- **Patch versions**: Provided within 4 weeks of a new Kubernetes release.